 Once well chilled, roll out to 1/8 inch thickness and cut out to fit your tart pans (I used a muffin tin), press into your pans, cutting away any excess dough.

 Place in the freezer for a minimum of 30 minutes.

-Cover the frozen tarts with aluminium foil and baking beans into each tart.
-Place in a preheated oven set to 180°C/360 for approximately 15 minutes, remove the foil and beans and cook for another 10 minutes.
+Cover the frozen tarts with aluminum foil and baking beans or rice into each tart.
+Place in a preheated oven set to 180°C/360 for approximately 15 minutes, remove the foil and beans or rice and cook for another 10 minutes.

 Allow to cool to room temperature before adding the filling.

 Meanwhile, cream the butter and brown sugar until light.
 Add the maple syrup and corn syrup and stir once more to combine.
-Lastly add the remaining ingredients and stir until well combined.
+Lastly add the vanilla extract, apple cider vinegar, salt, and eggs and whisk until well combined.

 Remove and allow to cool on a rack.